IBTF Resources & Rule Clarifications

 3 Grand Jeté Changing Legs

-Two Baton LEVEL B: Releases and Catches
+Two Baton LEVEL B & A: Releases and Catches

 What is a Double Aerial Release?